Search

 Type: Plant Info

 • … Hydrangeas are a coveted late summer bouquet, but the cut flowers never last long—we set out to discover how to get enduring blooms.
-The Chicago Botanic Garden’s Marketing Team ran an … with the smashed stem wilted on Day 3.
+Hydrangeas we tested, from left to right: smashed stem, … with the smashed stem wilted on Day 3.
 The hydrangea with only plant food performed the best but began to wilt on Day 7.
 We learned that we should have asked the Garden’s … tissue that transports water up the stem.”
 Do this: Put them in water ASAP Whether you cut or buy them, get your hydrangeas in water immediately.
 If hydrangeas are out of water for too long, …

 Type: Blog